The financial impact of 2025 IRS tax changes

 -

-Appreciating assets: If a client has assets that are likely to appreciate significantly over their lifetime, such as income-producing real estate that they don’t need for their personal expenses, gifting can create a tax advantage.
+If a client with a taxable estate has assets that are likely to appreciate significantly over their lifetime, such as income-producing real estate that they don’t need for their personal expenses, gifting can create a tax advantage.

-“Gifting part of that real estate to their children takes the current value out of the parents’ estate and the appreciation is to the benefit of the children while not increasing the parents’ potential estate tax liability.”
+“Gifting part of that real estate to their children takes the current value out of the parents’ estate and the appreciation is to the benefit of the children while not increasing the parents’ potential estate tax liability,” says Brill.

-Campbell often recommends transferring the appreciable asset into a trust rather than giving it outright to the kids.
+Our advisors often recommend transferring the appreciable asset into a trust rather than giving it outright to the kids.
 “If the trust is structured properly, the trust assets can be protected from estate tax when the parents pass away and when the children pass away.”

 Talk to your Regions Wealth Advisor about: